AnthonySteele/TeamCityChangeNotifier/README.md

 3. Call it as: `TeamCityChangeNotifier.exe buildId`
 4. Find the TeamCity internal id of the released build.
 If you are looking at a build result in a browser, it is the number in the url right after `?buildId=`.
 In  TeamCity build automation it is `build.number`.
 5. Integrate into TeamCity as last step in the release?

+## Commandline Params

+`id:number` The number of the build released.
+Must be specified.

+`u:username` The user name for TeamCity Auth.
+A user name must be specified in `app.config` or on the commandline.

+`pw:password` The password for TeamCity Auth.
+A password must be specified in `app.config` or on the commandline.
+User name and password don't have to come from the same source.

 ## Sample output